 4Travel on foot to take in more of your surroundings.
 No matter where you are, of course, you always have the option of walking.
 Not only will walking provide you with a welcome opportunity to slow down and fully appreciate the unique sights and sounds of your current locale, it will also ensure that you’re getting your exercise for the day.XWalking is without a doubt the best way to explore historic sites and charming colonial villages with hidden attractions that lie off the beaten path.If you’re the adventurous type and you’re in the mood for a bit of a challenge, try tackling one of the country’s premiere hikes, like Copper Canyon in Chihuahua, the Los Tuxtlas Biosphere Reserve in Veracruz, or Paso de Cortes, which snakes between a pair of semi-active volcanoes just outside of Mexico City.XMethod 3Method 3 of 4:Going to Other Cities

 1Take advantage of cheap domestic flights to bridge large distances.
 Smaller carriers like Interjet or VivaAerobus operate their own routes between major cities, including many of the most popular tourist hubs.
-An in-country flight will deliver you to your next destination in far less time than it would take to get there by car or bus.XStart comparing flights a month or two ahead of your departure date to improve your chances of scoring a seat.Domestic flights within Mexico tend to inexpensive.
+An in-country flight will deliver you to your next destination in far less time than it would take to get there by car or bus.XStart comparing flights a month or two ahead of your departure date to improve your chances of scoring a seat.Domestic flights within Mexico tend to be pretty inexpensive.
 Depending on when you book, for example, a one-way ride from Oaxaca to Cancún will only cost you around $100.

 2Travel by train for a scenic tour of the Mexican countryside.
 There are only three rail companies left in Mexico that cater to private passengers, the most popular of which are Chihuahua’s Copper Canyon Railway and the Tequila Express in Guadalajara.
-Both offer a breathtaking view of the barren yet majestic desert landscapes spread out over the country’s Northeastern corner.XThe alcoholic beverage-themed Tequila Express and its partner , the José Cuervo Express, include stops at the historic distilleries La Hacienda de San José del Refugio and the José Cuervo headquarters in La Rojeña.If booze isn’t your thing, you can also make use of the lone suburban railway that runs on the outskirts of Mexico City.
+Both offer a breathtaking view of the barren yet majestic desert landscapes spread out over the country’s Northeastern corner.XThe alcoholic beverage-themed Tequila Express and its partner line, the José Cuervo Express, include stops at the historic distilleries La Hacienda de San José del Refugio and the José Cuervo headquarters in La Rojeña.If booze isn’t your thing, you can also make use of the lone suburban railway that runs on the outskirts of Mexico City.

 3Take a ferry to reach must-see offshore spots.
 A number of large passenger services make regular crossings of the Gulf of California between Baja California Sur, a narrow peninsula jutting out from the southern tip of Baja California, and the Mexican mainland.
 On the mainland side, there are ports in Guaymas, Topolobampo, and Mazatlan.
 Most voyages disembark at either Santa Rosalía or La Paz.XBear in mind that the shortest ferry ride you can take is around 6 hours long, so this may not be your best bet if you’re pressed for time or looking for a quick, leisurely trip.Go online for more info on routes, departure times, and fares, which have a tendency to change frequently.X